 If you have an oven that has a rotisserie grill, or a stand alone rotisserie cooker, it cooks whole chickens beautifully and browns well.

-- Baking.
-Good for dark meats of chicken, or casseroles with white meat that will cook quickly.
+Baking is similar to roasting but is used for chicken pieces.
+It is very good for dark meats of chicken, or casseroles with white meat that will cook quickly.

-- On the Grill.
 I often precook chicken that I plan to grill in the microwave on power 2 or 3 and then cook it on the grill.
 This keeps it moist.

-- Sautéing.
 This type of cooking method uses additional oil in a hot skillet to brown quickly.
 For white meat, I reduce heat after browned to make sure it does not dry out the chicken.

 Slow cookers are great for most cuts of chicken.
 Breasts will dry out if you leave the cooker on too long though.
 Adding extra sauce that is added to a slow cooker makes for moist chicken though.

-- In a soup.
 Most cuts of chicken turn out very well in any soup recipe.
 One of my favorite recipes is my mom’s chicken stew.
 Basically a soup with dumplings and such a comfort food meal!